 Still active and automated, the focal plane of the light is 75' above sealevel.

-In need of restoration, the light is not open for climbing.
+The lighthouse and station was completely restored in 2009.
+The lighthouse is rarely open for climbing and must be arranged by the Park.
 The Ocracoke Visitor's Center is now open during summer hours from 9:00 - 5:00 except December 25.
 The lower portion of the tower is open so visitors can step inside and look up the old stairs.
 Exhibits on the natural and cultural history of Ocracoke Island and Cape Hatteras National Seashore may be viewed at the visitor center where a bookstore and restrooms are also available.
-Visitor's Center: (252) 928-4531
+Visitor's Center: (252) 928-4531.

 Ocracoke Island Lighthouse Restoration Info